Our Commitment to Diversity, Equity & Inclusion

 The community needs you to lead.

-We need your voice and your perspective, experience, and wisdom at the able.
+We need your voice and your perspective, experience, and wisdom at the table.
 Strong communities are built from networks of leaders who embrace and welcome the diversity inherent in our community.

 Leadership is influence.